zixi-liu/Graphical-Neural-Network/Graph-Embedding/README.md

 ## Deep Walk

-**Deep Walk** learns representation for vertices from a stream of short random walks, using optimization techniques originally designed for language modeling.
+**Deep Walk** learns representation for vertices from a stream of short random walks, using optimization techniques originally designed for language modeling (skip gram).

 **Overview of Deep Walk**